Parks and Open Space

 8:00am to 5:00pm

-Parks and Community Services operates the Community Gardens located at 1825 Fifth Street, on the north side of Fifth Street between L Street and Pole Line Road.
-There are currently 116 rentable plots, as well as a Garden Center, Herb Plot, Perennial Plot and Donation Garden.
-Full plots are 18’ x 20’ and there are a few half plots.
+Parks and Community Services operates two Community Garden sites located at 1825 Fifth Street, on the north side of Fifth Street between L Street and Pole Line Road, and at 1701 Harvest Street in the Cannery.
+There are currently 142 rentable plots, as well as a Garden Center, Herb Plot, Perennial Plot and Donation Garden.

 The annual (January to December) rental fee allows the City to provide land, water and limited facility maintenance and administrative staff support to gardeners.